Protecting the Smallest Passengers with Presence Detection Technology

 ChildPresenceDetectionSystem(CPD)_04.jpg

-Cameras are suitable for grasping the situation inside the car with still images and videos, but you can only recognize what is caught by (in view of) the lens.
-If an infant is tucked in a blanket or hiding behind something, a camera cannot detect the infant.
+Cameras are suitable for grasping the situation inside the car with still images and videos, but only recognize what is in range ofthe lens.
+If an infant is tucked in a blanket or hidden in any way, a camera cannot detect the infant.

-A sonar emits sound wave signals and receives those that bounce back.
+Sonar technology emits sound wave signals and receives those that bounce back.
 It detects changes in the distance to a moving target, but may not detect its presence without significant movement.
-For example, when the movement is small, such as when a child is "sleeping," it may be difficult to determine whether the child is a living or non-living object, which is a concern for the technology responsible for CPD.
+For example, when the movement is minor, such as when a child is sleeping and gently breathing, it may be difficult to determine whether the child is a living or non-living object, which is a concern for the technology responsible for CPD.

 A radar sends out radio waves and receives reflected waves to detect a target.
-Radars also roughly detect the shape and movements of the target as long as the target is within the range of the radio waves.
+Radars also roughly detect the shape and movements of the target as long as it is within the range of the radio waves.
 Moreover, radars deliver stable performance because they are less effected by environmental factors such as brightness.
-Also, data analysis technology has dramatically evolved to provide superior performance.
+Data analysis technology has dramatically evolved to provide superior performance.

 Aisin has focused on radar technology as a key element of its CPD system.
-Radio waves pass through objects and sense a person beyond them with high precision, even if his or her movement is minute.
+Radio waves pass through objects and sense a person beyond them with high precision, even if their movement is minute and barely detectable.

 Aisin’s CPD system is the fruit of its engineers’ earnest desire to prevent tragic accidents by any means.